dsremo/Voice_Bot/README.md

 ### -- Jupyter file can be run independently
 ### -- main.py can be run independently
-### -- In frontend index.html, styles.css and app.py are there which can be used to run a voicebot website

 ## Features
 - Voice-activated assistant using the wake word "striker"